purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

 # Exo_Fabric_Sensor_Controller
 This is the exoboot controller that fuses the exoboots and fabric sensor.

+## com_exo_soft_sensor
+Use this folder for the sensor fusion of exo and soft sensors.

 # Dephy Actuator Package
 Dephy exoboots website:
 https://dephy.com/start/